 Curious to find out more?
 The continue reading as I will be sharing all available options to travel to Florence from Bologna.

 Traveling from Rome?
-Then read my posts A Perfect Day Trip From Rome To Florence and How To Get From Rome To Florence.
+Then read my post How To Get From Rome To Florence.

 How To Get From Bologna To Florence